-The estimated Cost of Attendance (COA) for 2016-2017 includes both education and living expenses based on nine months of off-campus housing in the Durham area.
+The Cost of Attendance (COA) for 2021-2022 includes both education and living expenses based on nine months of off-campus housing in the Durham area.
 Tuition and fees are subject to change each year and are not fixed until approved by the University Board of Trustees, usually in May.
 The COA will be used to determine total federal financial aid eligibility.

 Note that Sanford's MPP students report a lower cost of living than many other Duke students.

 Play the audio clip to hear a MPP alum's perspective on living in Durham.

 Official Cost of Attendance for Duke Students 2021-2022

 |Graduate Student Activity Fee (GPSC)||36.50||36.50|

 |Graduate Recreation Facilities Fee||325.50||325.50|

 |Transcript Fee (One time fee in 1st year)||120||0|

 |Books & Supplies||633||633|